asierFernandezP/Microbiome/Bash/Add_taxonomy_to_BIOM_table.md

-generate a table with the abundance of each ASV in each sample and their taxonomy.
-For this we follow the [next steps](https://forum.qiime2.org/t/exporting-and-modifying-biom-tables-e-g-adding-taxonomy-annotations/3630):
+In this file you can find the pipeline to generate a table with the abundance of each ASV in each sample and their taxonomy.
+For this we follow the steps summarized in [QIIME2 forum](https://forum.qiime2.org/t/exporting-and-modifying-biom-tables-e-g-adding-taxonomy-annotations/3630):

 First, you need to export the BIOM table (feature table) and the taxonomy: